 Award Amount: $14,000 - $18,000 per year

 Eligibility Criteria: CSS wants to reward you for all of that hard work you put into your academics throughout high school.
 All incoming freshman applicants are eligible for a Benedictine Scholarship.
 This award is based on academic merit, specifically focusing on a combination of each student's cumulative high school GPA and composite ACT or SAT score.
 What's better?
 This scholarship is renewable for up to three additional years or until you receive a bachelor's degree.
-If you're curious to see if you'd qualify and how much assistance you could receive, check out our interactive Benedictine Scholarship calculator.

 Award Amount: $500 - $3,000 per year

 Eligibility Criteria: CSS strives to maintain multiculturalism and diversity among its student body.
-That is why we proudly offer a Multicultural, Inclusion & Diversity Scholarship in addition to promoting an environment of equality and regular student offerings from the Office of Diversity and Inclusion.
+That is why we proudly offer a Multicultural, Inclusion & Diversity Scholarship in addition to promoting an environment of equality and regular student offerings from the Office of Equity, Diversity and Inclusion.

 All incoming freshmen are eligible to apply.
 Award recipients must demonstrate an interest in pluralism, inclusion and the advancement of racial and social justice.
 If selected, you will be invited to attend a social justice leadership training and be given the opportunity to participate in various activities that promote racial and social justice issues.